epage/epage.github.io/blog/blog/crate-management.md

 able to more easily collaborate to bring them up to those best practices (pre-build binaries for faster CIs, etc).

-Some examples of tools I could see hosting in this repo include
+Some examples of tools I could see hosting in this repo include (if the authors agree):
 - [`cargo-when`](https://github.com/starkat99/cargo-when) for conditional steps.
 - [`cargo-kcov`](https://github.com/roblabla/cargo-travis) for coverage
   reporting (currently `cargo-coverage`; rename is suggested to distinguish